learn-co-students/nyc-web-030920/35-sushi-review/React-Practice-Code-Challenge-nyc-web-030920/README.md

 3. Anything else!

 **Note:** If at the end of the challenge you have achieved all the functionality required but the style looks off, this is okay!

+### Notes

+Sticking Points or Questions
+- Deciding on what to put in state and what data type it should be
+- How to keep track of what is eaten and not since there isn’t an eaten prop in the db
+- Ternary logic definitely always slows me down a bit
+- whether we can use useState or change component to a class
+- after can we go over controlled forms and how to pre-populate the fields  (Pizza)

+Potential Refactors:
+go faster option - move startIndex to app state go slower option - add a key isEaten to the selected sushi object inside of this.state.sushis yes - handleEat conditional nesting so there are better alerts based on why you can't eat it

+Hierarchy
+        App
+    /                 \
+  SushiContainer       Table
+  /|\          |
+  Sushis    MoreBtn